silverhound4d/cz_nic/README.md

 Whois searches in domain names, contacts and name server sets.

 ##### 1.1 SEARCH REGISTER (WHOIS)
-In order to search the register, please enter the domain name without www. prefix, followed by the zone (i.e. nic.cz, not www.nic.cz, nor nic).
+In order to search the register, which can be find at URL: https://www.nic.cz/whois/, please enter domain names without www. prefix, followed by the zone (i.e. nic.cz, not www.nic.cz, nor nic).
 Enter contact handles or name server sets as plain text.

 ##### 1.2 VERIFIED RECORD STATEMENT
 In order to download a verified record statement you need to look up specific domain first.
 Given your search was successful, you will be able to download the record by clicking on the verified record statement link in the lower part of your screen.

 ## Úloha Python č.
 1.1 – Krmení geparda